Frequently Asked Questions

 The after school care program (STJ Wonderworks) coincides with the school calendar and is open to students from Pre-K3 through the fifth grade.
 Four different sessions are offered daily from noon to 5:30 p.m.
 Activities for Pre-K and Kindergarten children include lunch,supervised play time, story time, rest time, indoor games and movies.
 First through fifth grade activities include supervised study hall, snacks, activity time, and playground time.
 To enroll their children, parents must sign an Extended Day Contract and attach the applicable registration fee

-Saint James School is Montgomery’s independent school leader in implementing an English as a Second Language (ESL) program across all grade levels.
+Saint James School is Montgomery’s independent school leader in implementing an English Language Learner's (ELL) program across all grade levels.
 This program enhances non-English speaking students’ understanding of the English language.
-The ESL program enables our international students to excel academically and socially, enriching their Saint James School experience.
+The ELL program enables our international students to excel academically and socially, enriching their Saint James School experience.

 Students have the option of bringing their lunches or they may purchase them from the school on a monthly basis.
 Nutritious hot meals and a drink are available for elementary students.
 Milk and juice may also be purchased separately.
 Local franchises provide middle and high school students an optional rotating menu.
 Microwaves are available to all students and drink vending machines are available to middle and high school students.